 Sir Arthur Conan Doyle wrote 4 novels and 56 short stories featuring the Sherlock Holmes character.
 The novels include A Study in Scarlet, The Sign of the Four, The Hound of the Baskervilles and The Valley of Fear.
 There are 5 short story collections widely available today – The Adventures of Sherlock Holmes, The Memoirs of Sherlock Holmes, The Return of Sherlock Holmes, His Last Bow and The Case-Book of Sherlock Holmes.
 It should be noted that the stories included in these collections may vary depending on the publication.

 According to Guinness World Records, Sherlock Holmes is the most portrayed detective of all-time.
 In recent years, the timeless character inspired the blockbuster movies Sherlock Holmes and Sherlock Holmes: A Game of Shadows starring Robert Downey Jr and Jude Law; Sherlock the Masterpiece series on PBS starring Benedict Cumberbatch and Martin Freeman; and the CBS television series Elementary starring Jonny Lee Miller and Lucy Liu.
-If you're a Sherlock fan - you'll be happy to know - season 4 is premiering January 1, 2017 on Masterpiece on PBS.
+If you’re a Sherlock fan – you’ll be happy to know season 4 is premiering January 1, 2017 on PBS.
 For a sneak peak, check out the preview below:

 Check It Out – We Have All Things Sherlock!

 The hit Masterpiece series Sherlock on DVD

 The popular CBS television series Elementary on DVD

 Movies based on and/or inspired by the Sherlock Holmes stories